-The elderly are more vulnerable to food poisoning and other food-related illnesses, as ageing weakens the immune system.
+The elderly are more vulnerable to food poisoning and other food hygiene illnesses, as ageing weakens the immune system.
 Increased comorbid conditions and the decrease in activity of the immune system are a combination that can make people increasingly prone to infections.

-The Food Standards Agency offer the following food safety advice in their Safer Food Better Business document:
+The Food Standards Agency offer the following food safety advice on hygiene in their Safer Food Better Business document:

-Anyone who works with food should wash their hands before handling it.
+Anyone who works with food should wash their hands before handling it, it’s a key hygiene practice.
 In particular, people with care duties should also wash their hands after:

-By washing your hands properly, you can avoid spreading harmful bacteria across surfaces, utensils, and food.
+By washing your hands properly and maintaining good hygiene , you can avoid spreading harmful bacteria across surfaces, utensils, and food.
 You should pay attention to both the fronts and backs of your hands and in between your fingers.

 Food storage and preparation

 If food is not stored and prepared correctly, you run the risk of those in your care getting foodborne illnesses as harmful bacteria can get access to the food.
 Storing food properly will also ensure that it preserves its nutritional value.